How to create a privacy policy and terms & conditions for a website

 FreePrivacyPolicy

 Need a professional-looking privacy policy?
-No problem!
 This service will create a detailed document with all the required information on payments, copyright infringement, intellectual property rights, and more.
 The best thing about this tool is that it’s free.

 FreePrivacyPolicy